Gabrieltgaldino/NRG_QT/docs/source/Installation.rst

 The source code of latest release of NRG_QT version is available at: https://github.com/ThomasDesc/NRG_plugin/releases/tag/v1_11

-Download the "NRG_plugin-v_v.zip" file and extract it to a known directory.
+1. Download the "NRG_plugin-v_v.zip" file and extract it to a known directory.

-Open Pymol interface and click in 'Plugin -> Plugin Manager -> Install New Plugin -> Choose file'.
+2. Open Pymol interface and click in 'Plugin -> Plugin Manager -> Install New Plugin -> Choose file'.

 .. image:: images/pymol_interface.png
        :alt: An example image
        :width: 300px
        :align: center

-Go to the directory of the extracted source code and select the file '__init__.py' and click 'Open'.
+3. Go to the directory of the extracted source code and select the file '__init__.py' and click 'Open'.

 .. image:: images/int_file.png
        :alt: An example image
        :width: 300px
        :align: center

-Choose a directory for the installed plug-in. **IMPORTANT!** It must be **DIFERENT** from the extracted source code. macOS users must save this path and execute the steps in the note bellow **before proceeding with the installation**.
+4. Choose a directory for the installed plug-in. **IMPORTANT!** It must be **DIFERENT** from the extracted source code in step 1. macOS users must save this path and execute the steps in the note bellow **before proceeding with the installation**.

 .. image:: images/plug-inpath.png
        :alt: An example image
        :width: 300px
        :align: center

 .. note::